PhoenixTales/phoenix-docs/world/factions/guilds/gladiators.md

 **What others say about them:**
 * (OC) Barons: Those peasants could have an easier life, good fighters, but not enough.
 * (OC) Thugs: Without your magic we destroy you.
-* (OC) Snitchers: Never reveal yourself to one of those, these monsters are not willing to negotiate.
+* (OC) Snitches: Never reveal yourself to one of those, these monsters are not willing to negotiate.
 * (OC) Battlemages: When they wouldn't be so naive, they'd be an equal opponent.
 * (NC) Healing mages: Reliable protectors.
 * (NC) Ore thieves: Don't give me such an angry look or I'll tell it the healing mages.